-Participating Preferred Trust Units are entitled to receive monthly preferential cash distributions ("Preferential Distributions") targeting a preferred base return of: (a) 7.425% for investors that purchase Participating Preferred Trust Units at a price of \$100; (b) 7.071% for investors that purchase Participating Preferred Trust Units at a price of \$105; (c) 6.75% for investors that purchase Participating Preferred Trust Units at a price of \$110; and (d) 6.456% for investors that purchase Participating Preferred Trust Units at a price of \$115.
+Participating Preferred Trust Units are entitled to receive monthly preferential cash distributions ("Preferential Distributions") from cash flow generated by the Partnership's operations.
+Once investors have received a preferred base return of: (a) 8.25% for investors that purchase Participating Preferred Trust Units at a price of \$90; (b) 7.425% for investors that purchase Participating Preferred Trust Units at a price of \$100; (c) 7.071% for investors that purchase Participating Preferred Trust Units at a price of \$105; (d) 6.75% for investors that purchase Participating Preferred Trust Units at a price of \$110; and (e) 6.456% for investors that purchase Participating Preferred Trust Units at a price of \$115 in a calendar year, investors will thereafter be entitled to up to 70% of all incremental cash distributions over and above the Preferential Distribution base return in that year, with the remaining portion of the cash distributions, if any, in that year payable to the General Partner pursuant to the Performance Bonus.
+There is no guarantee that the actual cash flow generated from the Partnership's operations will meet or exceed any Preferential Distribution which may vary at any time and from time to time and a Preferential Distribution, if any, is based on the actual performance of the Partnership.
+See "Risk Factors".
 The Preferred Distribution, if any, will be paid to Holders on or about the last Business Day of each month.
-If the target preferred base return is paid to investors in a calendar year, investors will thereafter be entitled to up to 70% of all incremental cash distributions over and above the preferred base return in that year, with the remaining portion of the cash distributions in that year payable to the General Partner pursuant to the Performance Bonus.
 See Item 2.5, "Material Agreements - (a) The Partnership Agreement - Compensation of the General Partner".
-The Administrator anticipates that distributions will commence approximately 15-30 months from the date of the final Closing of the offering of Participating Preferred Trust Units by the Trust.
-Cash distributions will be paid to holders of Participating Preferred Trust Units in priority to payments to the General Partner pursuant to the Performance Bonus.
+The Administrator anticipates that distributions will commence approximately 15-30 months from the date of the final Closing of the offering of units by the Trust.
+Cash distributions will be paid to holders of units in priority to payments to the General Partner pursuant to the Performance Bonus.

-In addition, once Unitholders have received a cumulative 7.425%, 7.071%, 6.75% or 6.456% annualized (but not compounded) return over the life of their investment in Participating Preferred Trust Units, based on a \$100, \$105, \$110 and \$115 Participating Preferred Trust Unit issue price, respectively, the Performance Bonus will entitle the General Partner to a share of all and Partnership assets on dissolution.
+In addition, once Unitholders have received a cumulative 8.25%, 7.425%, 7.071%, 6.75% or 6.456% annualized (but not compounded) return over the life of their investment in Participating Preferred Trust Units, based on a \$90, \$100, \$105, \$110 and \$115 Participating Preferred Trust Unit issue price, respectively, the Performance Bonus will entitle the General Partner to a share of all and Partnership assets on dissolution.